aditi415/CN-API-mdfiles/API/md-files/Owner/API_LIST.md

   ```

 ### **Response:**
--//Work in progress on further Use Case oriented scenarios
+-//Work in progress on further Use Cases
+1. when user(s) do(es)n't give one of the required field of data
 - **Status code**: `201 Created`
 - **Body**:
   ```json